Driving Digital Transformation With Business Architecture

 Figure 2 – The Role of Business Architecture in Digital Transformation Across the Strategy Execution Life Cycle

 Many organizations struggle with how to get started and organize for a digital transformation.
-The sheer amount of change needed can be overwhelming and it necessitates a different way of working, typically requiring a high degree of cross-business unit collaboration to achieve the integration and transparency necessary to shift towards customer-centricity.
+The sheer amount of change needed can be overwhelming, and it necessitates a different way of working, typically requiring a high degree of cross-business unit collaboration to achieve the integration and transparency necessary to shift toward customer-centricity.

 However, an organization that has an established architecture practice can greatly accelerate and improve the results of their digital transformation both because of the enterprise framework and cohesive strategy execution approach that are inherent to architecture.
 Leveraging the expertise of business and IT architects will not only result in more successful digital transformations but will also build the organizational capacity necessary to adapt to continuous change in the future as well.